github/release-radar/faq.md

 Fill out this [issue](https://github.com/mishmanners/github-release-radar/issues/new?assignees=MishManners&labels=&template=release-radar-request.yml&title=%5BRelease+Radar+Request%5D+%3Ctitle%3E) to be considered.

+If you need help or want to check out an issue that's been submitted, you can view [this issue](https://github.com/mishmanners/github-release-radar/issues/1) as a guide.

 ## How are projects chosen?

 Projects are chosen my the GitHub Staff each month.
 By filling out the [issue](https://github.com/mishmanners/github-release-radar/issues/new?assignees=MishManners&labels=&template=release-radar-request.yml&title=%5BRelease+Radar+Request%5D+%3Ctitle%3E) we can take a look at your project and consider it for the Release Radar.